dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

    .{{% /expand%}}

 {{% notice note %}}
-If you are not generating grass LOD, be sure to untick Grass.
+If you are not generating grass LOD, be sure to untick Grass found under *Tree/Grass LOD Billboards*
 {{% /notice %}}

+The generated files needs to be manually moved from the output folder.
+Cut and paste the files from the Textgen output folder to the empty mod folder *Textgen_Output* and activate it.

 ### Run DynDOLOD